🇫🇷Lire en Français | 🇪🇸Leer en Español |🇧🇷Leia em português

 The Importance of Breed Identity

-The breed of the dam and sire plays a significant role in puppy health at birth.
-Breed identity determines the typical anatomical structure and is closely related to the predisposition to perinatal complications.
+The breed of the dam and sire indeed plays a significant role in newborn puppy health, which we’ve not yet addressed.
+Breed determines not only the typical anatomical structure but also potential predispositions to perinatal complications.

-For example, brachycephalic breeds like English bulldogs have a higher risk of perinatal complications, with a predisposition 11 times higher than in other breeds.
-This is because they have a disproportionately large fetal head in relation to the size of their birth canal, which leads to elective caesarean sections being the norm, as natural delivery poses too great a risk.
+Take brachycephalic breeds like English Bulldogs for example.
+Their predisposition to perinatal complications is 11 times higher than other breeds due to the disproportionately large fetal head compared to the size of the birth canal. .
 CT pelvimetry studies have shown that English bulldogs have a significantly smaller pelvis and pelvic canal compared to non-brachycephalic dogs of the same weight.

 Soft Tissue Structure in the Birth Canal